hashkrish/se2001-notes/question_papers/23t2/quiz2/set_1.md

 - `\{2\}` is used in BRE, and `{2}` is used in ERE.
 - `[0-9a-fA-F]{2}` will match exactly 2 hexadecimal digits, which is one group of the address.
 A MAC Address has 6 such groups separated by colons `:`.
 - `([[::xdigit::]]{2}:){5}[[:xdigit:]]{2}` will match a MAC address in ERE.
 Here we match two hexadecimal digits followed by a colon, and repeat this 5 times.
 The last group does not have a colon.
+- But here we have `[[:digit:]]` instead of `[[:xdigit:]]`, which will match only digits 0-9, and not A-F or a-f.
-- `.` matches any character, not just hexadecimal characters.
+- `.` matches any character, not just hexadecimal characters, but it will also work if the input data does not contain any malformed MAC address.

 ---